Smart Money Is Betting Big In LUV Options

 Southwest Airlines is the largest domestic air carrier in the United States by passengers boarded.
 Southwest operates over 800 aircraft in an all-Boeing 737 fleet.
 Despite offering some longer routes and a few perks for business travelers, the airline predominantly specializes in short-haul, leisure flights operated in a single, open-seating cabin configuration in a point-to-point network.
 In 2025, Southwest will modify its cabins to offer some seats with extra legroom and will update its ticketing process to offer assigned seats.

-Following our analysis of the options activities associated with Southwest Airlines, we pivot to a closer look at the company's own performance.
+Having examined the options trading patterns of Southwest Airlines, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-Current Position of Southwest Airlines With a volume of 7,380,511, the price of LUV is up 0.64% at $29.7.
-RSI indicators hint that the underlying stock may be overbought.
-Next earnings are expected to be released in 49 days.
-What Analysts Are Saying About Southwest Airlines
+Where Is Southwest Airlines Standing Right Now?
+Trading volume stands at 3,575,514, with LUV's price down by -0.34%, positioned at $29.71.
+RSI indicators show the stock to be may be overbought.
+Earnings announcement expected in 48 days.
+Professional Analyst Ratings for Southwest Airlines

-A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $35.0.
+Over the past month, 1 industry analysts have shared their insights on this stock, proposing an average target price of $35.0.

-An analyst from Evercore ISI Group upgraded its action to Outperform with a price target of $35.
+In a positive move, an analyst from Evercore ISI Group has upgraded their rating to Outperform and adjusted the price target to $35.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Southwest Airlines with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.